fmExcense/compositeurdigital.github.io/en/immo.md

 - Expected file in the folder: `_list.csv`

 The folder contains:
-- All content relative to the offers (typically floor plans of apartments).
+- All content refering to the offers (typically floor plans of the apartments).
-- A spreadsheet table containing a set of descriptions that will serve as search criteria.
+- A spreadsheet containing the set of date that will be used for search criteria.
 This document is a CSV file (using `;` as delimiter) editable with spreadsheet software such as Microsoft Excel.

-Here is the table tha produces the sample above:
+Here is the table that gives the output displayed above:

 ![Aperçu du fichier _questions.csv](img/immo_csv.jpg)